List of Tour de France general classification winners: History

 Cadel Evans became the first Australian to win the Tour in 2011.
 The following year, Bradley Wiggins became the first British cyclist to win the Tour.
 Chris Froome became the second successive British winner in 2013, which was the 100th edition of the race.
 He could not defend his title the following year, as he crashed out in stage 5, with Vincenzo Nibali winning his first Tour.
 Froome regained the title in 2015 and then successfully defended it in 2016, the first rider in over 20 years to do so.
 Froome won the Tour for a third consecutive year in 2017.
-He was unsuccessful in his attempts to win a fourth Tour in Succession in 2018 edition, Froome's teammate, Geraint Thomas, was the winner instead.
+He was unsuccessful in his attempts to win a fourth Tour in succession in 2018 edition, Froome's teammate, Geraint Thomas, was the winner instead.
 Thomas was unable to win for a second year in succession in 2019.
 He finished second behind his teammate Egan Bernal, who became the first Colombian cyclist to win the Tour.

 The 2020 Tour was postponed to commence on 29 August, following the French government's extension of a ban on mass gatherings after the worldwide COVID-19 outbreak.
-This was the first time since the end of World War II that the Tour de France was not held in the month of July.
+This was the first time since the end of World War II that the Tour de France was not held in July.
 It was won by Tadej Pogačar, who became the first Slovenian rider to win the race as well as one of the youngest winners in Tour history.
 He repeated as champion in the 2021 edition.
 The following year, Jonas Vingegaard became the first Danish rider since 1996 to win the race.
+Vingegaard won again the following year; he won the 2023 edition by 7 minutes and 29 seconds from Pogačar.
+Pogačar regained the general classification in 2024 and became the first person to win the Giro and Tour in the same year since Pantani in 1998.
+Pogačar retained his title in 2025, beating Vingegaard by 4 minutes and 24 seconds.